hyperreality/devopsblog/_posts/2023-03-19-games-for-learning-linux.md

 *Pros:* The idea of mapping a filesystem to a game environment is a strong one.
 This feels more like an actual game than any of the others here, and simple commands are learned quickly by repetition.

 *Cons:* Some of the instructions, in trying overly to be noob-friendly ("drag and drop this folder into your terminal") manage to cause more confusion.
 Tracking game state is done manually perhaps to teach environment variables but this gets tedious.
-The game is only for beginners, if you know too much it's easy to break.
+The game is only for beginners; if you know too much it's easy to break.

 ## SadServers (2022)